phyzhenli/AMG/README.md

 ## Contents:
 - src: the codes of the generator.
-- multipliers: Verilog models of open-source/reproduced multipliers and our generated multipliers with unsigend 8x8.
+- multipliers: Verilog models of reproduced multipliers and our generated multipliers.
 - scripts: scripts for vivado.

 ## src